-Langcliffe Caravan Park is a charming and picturesque family holiday park in Yorkshire, just one mile from Settle, on the edge of the Yorkshire Dales National Park.
+Langcliffe Caravan Park is a charming and picturesque family holiday park in Settle, North Yorkshire, just one mile from Settle, on the edge of the Yorkshire Dales National Park.
 The site opens at the beginning of March each year and remains open until the middle of the following January.
 At Langcliffe Caravan Park you can hire tent, motorhome and touring caravan pitches, hire holiday lodges, a two-bedroom holiday apartment, and holiday homes.
 There are also holiday homes for sale.
 Seasonal pitches are available for guests looking to enjoy an extended stay at Langcliffe Caravan Park or who are planning to return repeatedly for many holidays throughout the season.

 A selection of pitches are available for camping, touring, and motorhome guests, with deluxe, hard standing, fully serviced pitches offered with electric, water, and drainage hook ups.
 Standard pitches with electric and non-electric options are also available, either as grass or as hard standing.
 The touring area at the park is surrounded by hedgerows and woodland, ensuring a quiet and secluded stay with a degree of privacy for all.